Planning a Rescue

 - Considerations also need to be made to the safety of the rescuer, good rescue planning will ideally avoid putting anyone else at risk.
 It is usually preferable to lower or raise the casualty to safety remotely rather than relying on anyone else to do the rescue directly.

-- If you’re going to rely on anchor points for rescue equipment you need to make sure they are fit for purpose and able to handle the additional load of a casualty and rescuer during rescue.
+- If you’re going to rely on anchor points for rescue equipment you need to make sure they are fit for purpose and able to handle the additional load of a casualty and rescuer during a rescue.
 Are these anchor points in the correct place for undertaking a rescue and positioned where any rescue system such as ropes can be safely used?

-These key points need to be discussed and planned for in-advance, not during the intensity of a rescue.
+These key points need to be discussed and planned for in advance, not during the intensity of a rescue.

 Working at Height – Regular Maintenance

 It is paramount that your equipment is kept in pristine condition with regular checks and maintenance.
 This would ensure your equipment can be deployed immediately during an emergency.

 So, when considering work at height, make sure you have a suitable and sufficient emergency rescue plan in place that has been communicated to everyone before you let the work go ahead.